creationix/wheat/README.markdown

 	$> git clone https://github.com/creationix/howtonode.org.git
 	$> cd howtonode.org

-Then edit app.js and add ".listen(3000);" at the end of "Connect.createServer", see above.
+Then edit app.js and add ".listen(3000);" at the end of "Connect.createServer", see above example using connect.

 Now just run it, and open your browser on [your host, port 3000](http://127.0.0.1:3000)